Roadside bomb explosion in western Kabul wounds 2 children | Education

 - Afghanistan

+Another explosion in northern Balkh province targeted a Shiite mosque, Zabihullah Noorani, the provincial information and culture department head told the Associated Press.

-Hazaras, who make up around 9 percent of the population of Afghanistan's 36 million people, stand-alone in being targeted because of their ethnicity — distinct from the other ethnic groups, such as Tajik and Uzbek and the Pashtun majority — and their religion.
+There were no immediate details on the number of casualties.
+Noorani said Taliban security forces had reached the area to investigate.
+Advocates for the minority Hazaras called for a stop to the killings.
+Hazaras, who make up around 9 percent of the population of Afghanistan's 36 million people, stand alone in being targeted because of their ethnicity — distinct from the other ethnic groups, such as Tajik and Uzbek and the Pashtun majority — and their religion.
 Most Hazaras are Shiite Muslims, despised by Sunni Muslim radicals like the Islamic State group, and discriminated against by many in the Sunni-majority country.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)